glebm/sass-rewrite-url/README.md

-# relative-url
+# rewrite-url

-This is an experimental plugin for Sass 3.3+.
-It processes relative paths in `url()` values.
+This is an experimental plugin for Sass 3.3+, allows rewriting paths in `url()` values.

 Related issue in Sass: https://github.com/sass/sass/issues/1361